 The use of non-financial metrics is crucial in measuring and fostering improvement of performance of supply chains.
 The main advantages of these non-financial measures include their flexibility and ability to take into consideration soft aspects linked to empowerment, trust and continuous improvement.
 It helps decision makers evaluate the success of the company's strategy and identify potential problems (Kaplan and Norton, 1996).
-Betchel and Jayaram (1997) claim that integrated measures, which are cross functional have to be used as they avoid optimization at one point in the chain without considering the potential measures have to be developed as they supplement financial measures.
+Betchel and Jayaram (1997) claim that integrated measures, which are cross functional have to be used as they avoid optimization at one point in the chain without considering the potential consequences at other points on the chain.
+Remko (1998) argues that non-financial measures have to be developed as they supplement financial measures.
 They are very crucial and include a wide range of organizational and supply chain participants.